Operational Runbook: Using Cycles Runtime Events

 Runtime events are how enforcement becomes operational.
 Without them, you have a system that blocks actions silently.
 With them, enforcement integrates with the same infrastructure you already use for billing alerts, quota notifications, and on-call rotations — the same pattern AWS, GCP, and Azure all converged on.

-Your job as an operator is to route each event to the right response: page for critical, Slack for warning, dashboard for info, audit log for compliance.
-When something goes wrong, you want to know in the next five seconds — not the next five hours.
+Your job as an operator is to route each implemented event to the right response: page for critical, Slack for warning, dashboard for info, and audit storage for compliance.
+Define and monitor delivery latency against your own incident-response SLO instead of assuming a fixed webhook arrival time.